TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-4.md

 ```

 The above demonstrates the state machine behind all blockchain transactions.
-The only party able to authorize a transaction is the holder of the wallet.
-Once it has been submitted  to the public Mempool the wallet owner can still in some cases change it, but once confirmed it can no longer be reversed by anyone.
+The only party able to authorize a transaction is the wallet holder.
+Once it has been submitted to the public Mempool, the wallet owner can still, in some cases, change it, but once confirmed, no one can reverse it.

 ### Travel Rule Protocols

-Most protocols implementing the FATF Travel Rule for crypto transactions have also implemented a two party authorization flow between an originator and beneficiary institution.
+Most protocols implementing the FATF Travel Rule for crypto transactions have also implemented a two-party authorization flow between an originator and beneficiary institution.
 These are all implemented through a deterministic message flow.
 Each agent or party to a transaction is expected to perform a set of actions in a particular sequence.
-The reality is that in most cases they don’t do that, but implement the travel rule somewhat haphazardly or not at all, causing most parties customers to not complete a successful authorization flow of a transaction.
+In most cases, they don’t do that but implement the travel rule somewhat haphazardly or not at all, causing most parties' customers to not complete a successful authorization flow of a transaction.

 ### Non-deterministic multi-party authorization

-TAP proposes a non-deterministic message flow instead allowing each party to negotiate for their required information and use game theoretical principles to encourage their counterparties to help them implement their own policy around transactions.
-An institution can force some consensus around the state of the payment, by withholding settlement or not sharing a settlement address until sufficient risk has been mitigated by all the participating agents.
+TAP proposes a non-deterministic message flow, allowing each party to negotiate for their required information and use game theoretical principles to encourage counterparties to help them implement their policy around transactions.
+An institution can force some consensus around the state of the payment by withholding settlement or not sharing a settlement address until all the participating agents have mitigated sufficient risk.

 ## Specification
 <!--The technical specification should describe the standard in detail.
 The specification should be detailed enough to allow competing, interoperable implementations. -->
-Messages follow [TAIP-2 Messaging][TAIP-2] and are sent between [TAIP-5 Agents][TAIP-5] after an initial transaction request such as [TAIP-3 Asset Transfer][TAIP-3] has been sent.
-Authorization messages MUST include the ID of the original transaction request in the `thid` attribute of there message.
+Messages implement [TAIP-2] and are sent between [TAIP-5 Agents][TAIP-5] after an initial transaction request, such as a [TAIP-3 Asset Transfer][TAIP-3].
+Authorization messages MUST include the `id` of the original transaction request in the `thid` attribute of the message.

-It is important to understand, that this is strictly speaking a messaging standard.
-There is no shared state implied between agents, with the exception of the ultimate settlement on a blockchain.
+It is essential to understand that this is, strictly speaking, a messaging standard.
+No shared state is implied between agents except the ultimate settlement on a blockchain.

-There are 3 primary actions an agent can take:
+There are three primary actions an agent can take:

-- `Settle` - They are sending the transaction to the blockchain.
-This is the only action that ultimately matters on the blockchain
+- `Settle` - They announce they will send the transaction to the blockchain.
-- `Authorize` - Authorize or signal to other agents that they are free to `settle` a transaction
+- `Authorize` - Authorize or signal to other agents that they are free to `settle` a transaction.
 - `Reject` - Signal to other agents that they reject the transaction.

-These are all sent as replies to an initial request by specifying the `id` of the original request in the `thid` attribute.
+All messages are sent as replies to an initial request by specifying the `id` of the original request in the `thid` attribute.

 ### Authorize